colehbech/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+This project consisted of ingesting logs from a few different resources into Log Analytics workspace which was used by Azure Sentinel to create incidents and attack maps.
+To create these incidents, the VMs were left fully open for anyone on the internet to attack therefore creating a honeynet.
+These logs were taken from the Tenant level (Azure Active Directory), the management plane (Subscription level), and the Data plane (Resource level) allowing for a holistic incident response environment with various alerts.
+The goal of this project was to compare the results of two 24 hour periods, one with the environment unsecure and the other hardened according to NIST 800-53; specifically using SC-7.
+Below are the metrics used.

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)